English Presbyterianism

 Presbyterianism in England is practised by followers of the Reformed tradition within Protestantism who practise the Presbyterian form of church government.
 Dating in England as a movement from 1588, it is distinct from Continental and Scottish forms of Presbyterianism.
-The Unitarian historian Alexander Gordon (1841-1931) stated that, whereas in Scotland, church government is based on a meeting of delegates, in England the individual congregation is the primary body of government.
+The Unitarian historian Alexander Gordon (1841–1931) stated that, whereas in Scotland, church government is based on a meeting of delegates, in England the individual congregation is the primary body of government.
 This was the practice in Gordon's day, however, most of the sixteenth and seventeenth century English theoreticians of Presbyterianism, such as Thomas Cartwright, John Paget, the Westminster Assembly of Divines and the London Provincial Assembly, envisaged a Presbyterian system composed of congregations, classes and synods.
 Historically Presbyterians in England were subsumed into the United Reformed Church in 1972.
 In more recent years the Evangelical Presbyterian Church in England and Wales and the International Presbyterian Church have seen modest growth in England.

+Attempts to convert the Church of England

 16th and early 17th centuries

 Though the word Presbyterian dates to 1607, English Presbyterianism had its beginnings in 1558, the year of Elizabeth I's accession, when Protestant exiles, who had fled Mary I's revived heresy laws and the associated executions, began to return to England.
 Some of these Elizabethan puritans began to campaign for ecclesiastical reform from within the established (i.e. state-supported) Church of England.
 They sought to recreate the pattern of church life recorded in Scripture, without vestments and prelates, when church government was in the hands of presbyters.
+There were unsuccessful attempts to bring some of the informal networks of Puritan clergy and laity into a more Presbyterian forms by clerics such as John Field.